Topic Number 152 - Refund Information

 Missing Refund Check

-In the event that your refund check is lost, stolen or destroyed, the IRS will help you obtain a replacement check.
+If your refund check is lost, stolen or destroyed, the IRS will initiate a refund trace to determine the status of the refund.
 See I lost my refund check.
 How do I get a new one?

 For more information about refunds, see Tax Season Refund Frequently Asked Questions.